Write Products and Services Section of a Business Plan

 1. Description

-In this part, you include all the important details of your offerings.
-To write an accurate description, you can use the 5W2H method and answer these questions:
+In this part, include all the important details of your offerings.
+To write an accurate description, use the 5W2H(who, what, when, where, why, how and how much) method and answer these questions:

 • Who can use this product?
 Mention the details of your ideal customer.